dshanske/syndication-links/readme.md

 9. GitHub Actions is used to actively test against various PHP versions

 ## Changelog ##

+### Version 4.5.0 ( 2024-12-08 ) ###
+* Redo the dev system for icons
+* Add ability to search for icons in multiple directories and thus override an entire set of icons
+* Remove Grunt as a build system

 ### Version 4.4.21 ( 2024-09-28 ) ###
 * Send Micropub content as HTML over plaintext